LibraryCarpentry/lc-open-refine/episodes/05-advance-functions.md

 For more information on using Reconciliation services see [https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API](https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API)

-### Exercise 12: Reconcile Publisher names with VIAF IDs
+>### Exercise 12: Reconcile Publisher names with VIAF IDs
-In this exercise you are going to use the VIAF Reconciliation service written by [Jeff Chiu](https://twitter.com/absolutelyjeff).
+>In this exercise you are going to use the VIAF Reconciliation service written by [Jeff Chiu](https://twitter.com/absolutelyjeff).
 Jeff offers two ways of using the reconciliation service - either via a public service he runs at [http://refine.codefork.com/](http://refine.codefork.com/), or by installing and running the service locally using the instructions at [https://github.com/codeforkjeff/refine_viaf](https://github.com/codeforkjeff/refine_viaf).
+>

-If you are going to do a lot of reconciliation, please install and run your own local reconciliation service - the instructions at [https://github.com/codeforkjeff/refine_viaf](https://github.com/codeforkjeff/refine_viaf) make this reasonably straightforward.
+>If you are going to do a lot of reconciliation, please install and run your own local reconciliation service - the instructions at [https://github.com/codeforkjeff/refine_viaf](https://github.com/codeforkjeff/refine_viaf) make this reasonably straightforward.
+>

-Once you have chosen which service you are going to use:
+>Once you have chosen which service you are going to use:
+>

-* In the Publisher column use the dropdown menu to choose 'Reconcile->Start Reconciling'
+>* In the Publisher column use the dropdown menu to choose 'Reconcile->Start Reconciling'
-* If this is the first time you've used this particular reconciliation service, you'll need to add the details of the service now
+>* If this is the first time you've used this particular reconciliation service, you'll need to add the details of the service now
-    * Click 'Add Standard Service...' and in the dialogue that appears enter:
+>    * Click 'Add Standard Service...' and in the dialogue that appears enter:
-        * "http://refine.codefork.com/reconcile/viaf" for Jeff's public service
+>        * "http://refine.codefork.com/reconcile/viaf" for Jeff's public service
-        * "http://localhost:8080/reconcile/viaf" if you are running the service locally
+>        * "http://localhost:8080/reconcile/viaf" if you are running the service locally
-* You should now see a heading in the list on the left hand side of the Reconciliation dialogue called "VIAF Reconciliation Service"
+>* You should now see a heading in the list on the left hand side of the Reconciliation dialogue called "VIAF Reconciliation Service"
-* Click on this to choose to use this reconciliation service
+>* Click on this to choose to use this reconciliation service
-* In the middle box in the reconciliation dialogue you may get asked what type of 'entity' you want to reconcile to - that is, what type of thing are you looking for.
+>* In the middle box in the reconciliation dialogue you may get asked what type of 'entity' you want to reconcile to - that is, what type of thing are you looking for.
 The list will vary depending on what reconciliation service you are using.
-    * In this case choose "Corporate Name" (it seems like the VIAF Reconciliation Service is slightly intelligent about this and will only offer options that are relevant)
+>    * In this case choose "Corporate Name" (it seems like the VIAF Reconciliation Service is slightly intelligent about this and will only offer options that are relevant)
-* In the box on the righthand side of the reconciliation dialogue you can choose if other columns are used to help the reconciliation service make a match - however it is sometimes hard to tell what use (if any) the reconciliation service makes of these additional columns
+>* In the box on the righthand side of the reconciliation dialogue you can choose if other columns are used to help the reconciliation service make a match - however it is sometimes hard to tell what use (if any) the reconciliation service makes of these additional columns
-* At the bottom of the reconciliation dialogue there is the option to "Auto-match candidates with high confidence".
+>* At the bottom of the reconciliation dialogue there is the option to "Auto-match candidates with high confidence".
 This can be a time saver, but in this case you are going to uncheck it, so you can see the results before a match is made
-* Now click 'Start Reconciling'
+>* Now click 'Start Reconciling'
+>

-Reconciliation is an operation that can take a little time if you have many values to look up.
+>Reconciliation is an operation that can take a little time if you have many values to look up.
 However, in this case there are only 6 publishers to check, so it should work quite quickly.
+>

-Once the reconciliation has completed two Facets should be created automatically:
+>Once the reconciliation has completed two Facets should be created automatically:
-* Publisher: Judgement
+>* Publisher: Judgement
-* Publisher: best candidate's score
+>* Publisher: best candidate's score
+>

-These are two of several specific reconciliation facets and actions that you can get from the 'Reconcile' menu (from the column drop down menu).
+>These are two of several specific reconciliation facets and actions that you can get from the 'Reconcile' menu (from the column drop down menu).
+>

-* Close the 'Publisher: best candidate's score' facet, but leave the 'Publisher: Judgement' facet open
+>* Close the 'Publisher: best candidate's score' facet, but leave the 'Publisher: Judgement' facet open
+>

-If you look at the Publisher column, you should see some cells have found one or more matches - the potential matches are show in a list in each cell.
+>If you look at the Publisher column, you should see some cells have found one or more matches - the potential matches are show in a list in each cell.
 Next to each potential match there is a 'tick' and a 'double tick'.
 To accept a reconciliation match you can use the 'tick' options in cells.
 The 'tick' accepts the match for the single cell, the 'double tick' accepts the match for all identical cells.
+>

-* Create a text facet on the Publisher column
+>* Create a text facet on the Publisher column
-* Choose 'International Union of Crystallography'
+>* Choose 'International Union of Crystallography'
+>

-In the Publisher column you should be able to see the various potential matches.
+>In the Publisher column you should be able to see the various potential matches.
 Clicking on a match will take you to the VIAF page for that entity.
+>

-* Click a 'double tick' in one of the Publisher column cells for the option "International Union of Crystallography"
+>* Click a 'double tick' in one of the Publisher column cells for the option "International Union of Crystallography"
-* This will accept this as a match for all cells - you should see the other options all disappear
+>* This will accept this as a match for all cells - you should see the other options all disappear
-* Check the 'Publisher: Judgement' facet.
+>* Check the 'Publisher: Judgement' facet.
 This should now show that 858 items are 'matched' (if this does not update, try refreshing the facets)
+>

-We could do these one by one, but if we are confident with matches, there is an option to accept all:
+>We could do these one by one, but if we are confident with matches, there is an option to accept all:
+>

-* Remove all filters/facets from the project so all rows display
+>* Remove all filters/facets from the project so all rows display
-* In the Publisher column use the dropdown menu to choose 'Reconcile->Actions->Match each cell to its best candidate'
+>* In the Publisher column use the dropdown menu to choose 'Reconcile->Actions->Match each cell to its best candidate'
+>

-There are two things that reconciliation can do for you.
+>There are two things that reconciliation can do for you.
 Firstly it gets a standard form of the name or label for the entity.
 Secondly it gets an ID for the entity - in this case a VIAF id.
 This is hidden in the default view, but can be extracted:
+>

-* In the Publisher column use the dropdown menu to choose 'Edit column->Add column based on this column...'
+>* In the Publisher column use the dropdown menu to choose 'Edit column->Add column based on this column...'
-* Give the column the name 'VIAF ID'
+>* Give the column the name 'VIAF ID'
-* In the GREL expression box type ```cell.recon.match.id```
+>* In the GREL expression box type ```cell.recon.match.id```
-* This will create a new column that contains the VIAF ID for the matched entity
+>* This will create a new column that contains the VIAF ID for the matched entity {: .challenge}

 ## Extensions
 The functionality in OpenRefine can be enhanced by ‘extensions’ which can be downloaded and installed to add functionality to your OpenRefine installation.